 Later in the year came the at-home gym equipment momentum.
 Brands focused on giving their customers the best possible experience at home, which combines a workout routine and the equipment to do so.
 This new at home gym combines the different gym equipments with innovative technology.
 Here are some examples:

 Besides working out, the virtual wellness world also tackles nutrition.
-With the pandemic, consultations with nutritionists became more difficult.
-The popularity of nutrition apps have generally been growing since 2019.
+With the pandemic, consultations with nutritionists became more difficult and in general the popularity of nutrition apps have been growing since 2019.
 Some of these apps, such as MyNetDiary, have certified nutritionists to help people design an eating program, as well as providing recipes of what to eat and how so people can be more informed to make better decisions

-Noom is an app program that promotes weight loss.
-It focuses on teaching people how to eat by making behavioral changes surrounding diet.
+Noom, is an app program that promotes weight loss by focusing on teaching people how to eat by making behavioral changes surrounding diet.
 Once people choose their goals, Noom helps customize the eating plan and takes the time to explain why they suggest the specific program.
-It will not give people an exact diet to follow, but it will give them the tools to decide how to eat, so they can keep the habits even after the weight loss occurs.
+It will not give people an exact diet to follow, but it will give them the tools to decide how to eat, so they can keep the habits even after the weight is lost.
 The app also teaches people about calorie reduction and carbohydrate intake.

 This is the app of the Kardashian family nutritionist Dr. Goglia.
 The app makes the user take a quiz to evaluate their metabolism type and decide from there what the best strategy is in terms of eating.
 It also makes them choose the food that they like and do not like.
 It has options for vegetarians, pescaterians and vegans.
 Unlike Noom, G Plans provides an eating program with recipes to follow to achieve weight loss goals.
 The app will modify the food every week depending on progress until people have reached their goals, and then the app provides a maintenance program.

 Just like all the options mentioned above (except for YouTube), most nutritional program apps come with a monthly subscription that ranges between $20 – $30 a month.